 A stylist-editor gives an elegant setting a global vibe with a twist.

 Ben Reynaert knows a thing or two about creating a chic setting.
-After stints styling interiors at Martha Stewart, Traditional Home and One Kings Lane, the New Yorker is now a Market Editor for a trio of shelter magazines: Elle Décor, House Beautiful and Veranda.
+After stints styling interiors at Martha Stewart, Traditional Home and One Kings Lane, and time as a Market Editor for various shelter magazines, Ben is now the Style Director at Domino Media Group.
 Whether he’s shooting at luxurious locations or curating furniture, fine art and objet for readers, he’s privy to the finest in design.

 So it was refreshing to learn the word that most epitomizes his own tables when he entertains at his historic Jackson Heights, Queens home.
 “Welcoming,” says Reynaert.
 “I want my guests to feel at home and at ease.”
 When he is at home, that is.
 (Fans follow his inspired work and travel via his popular Instagram feed @aspoonfulofbenjamin.)

 For a recent dinner, he set a scene that evokes a current Hollywood starlet.
 “Oh I suppose I would call it Salma Hayek,” he says.
 “This table is bringing some Mexican Americana influence!”